labgrid-project/labgrid/doc/configuration.rst

 NetworkYKUSHPowerPort
 +++++++++++++++++++++
-A NetworkYKUSHPowerPort describes a `YKUSHPowerPort`_ available on a remote computer.
+A :any:`NetworkYKUSHPowerPort` describes a `YKUSHPowerPort`_ available on a remote computer.

 USBPowerPort
 ++++++++++++
-A USBPowerPort describes a generic switchable USB hub as supported by `uhubctl <https://github.com/mvp/uhubctl>`_.
+A :any:`USBPowerPort` describes a generic switchable USB hub as supported by `uhubctl <https://github.com/mvp/uhubctl>`_.

 .. code-block:: yaml